mfirulin/core-java-for-the-impatient/README.md

 # core-java-for-the-impatient
-Core Java for the impatient exercises
+Horstmann, "Core Java For The Impatient" exercises